 David Tocknell is a violist, composer and educator enthusiastic to bring a love and deep understanding of music to all.
 David has completed a Bachelor of Music (Education) with honours from the Sydney Conservatorium of Music.
 Through his university experiences, David has taught both primary and secondary students, working hard to bring out the musicality in each and every student.
 David was an active participant in the Kuring-gai Youth Orchestra (2017-2018), and has performed with the Modest Orchestra (2018-2019) and the Sydney Philharmonia Choirs (2018-2019).

 Experienced at running ensembles, group classes and individual lessons, David is adaptable and will work with each student so that they may reach their full potential.
 His musical interests are broad and varied, with experience in folk violin and music from around the globe, all of which influences his practice.
 He also has experience teaching composition and theory at an HSC level.
 David is pursuing a career in classroom music teaching as he is passionate about children’s music education.
 We are so grateful to have him in our team to share his experience and enthusiasm to inspire our students.
 He has a valid Working With Children’s Check.

 Why does David love teaching?
 “I love teaching because I think learning is one of the best and most amazing things someone can do.
 I love being able to share what I know and to give students the opportunity to explore, to experiment, and to be filled with wonder and amazement.
 When you see a student finally nail that difficult section, or beam with pride when showing their loved ones what they have created, those are some of the most rewarding moments someone can ever experience.”

 Join Our Team

-If you are an enthusiastic theory and musicianship teacher and would like to join our team, please send your application to firstname.lastname@example.org and someone from our team will contact you within 48 hours.
+If you are an enthusiastic music tutor or have arts administration experience and would like to join our team, please send an application to firstname.lastname@example.org and someone from our team will contact you within 48 hours.
 Please include your cover letter and CV.
-Only shortlisted candidates will be contacted.